 What we mean by that is the requirements of the working world have changed for many businesses.
 It is not uncommon for a company to work with temp working as a permanent operational choice.
 Project work and the rise of the 'gig economy' approach means employers sometimes simply do not need the traditional 9 – 5 workforces anymore.
 As a result, there are some excellent job opportunities available.

-It gives you time back.
 Many people choose the temporary option if they are in a situation where working the usual hours is difficult or not possible for them.
 Caring for others or childcare requirements are two very good reasons for wanting a job that supports your other commitments.
-For some, though, it is simply that they want to focus on other aspects of their life such as building a new business, travelling, charitable work or just less stress so you can spend more time with the family, relax more and take the dog for a walk.
+For some, though, it is simply that they want to focus on other aspects of their life such as building a new business, traveling, charitable work, or just less stress so you can spend more time with the family, relax more, and take the dog for a walk.

 So, there are a lot of benefits to not having a permanent contract.
 The freedom it offers alone makes it worth considering.
 As we said at the start, though, it isn't for everyone.
 Permanent may well be less exciting and less flexible, but it does have security and consistency.
 The guaranteed pay packet at the end of the month and the long-term job are not things to be discarded lightly, particularly if you have a partner and children to consider.
 There is also the long-term advancement and training that often comes with permanent working to throw into the mix.

 In the end, the decision to become a temporary or permanent worker is about how it fits with your lifestyle and budget as much as it is about the available work.